Frequently Asked Questions

 The shortage of housing extends across Faversham, Swale Borough and the rest of the country.
 It has led to rising house prices and rents.

-The mix includes:
+The mix of market and affordable homes includes:

 - Discounted Open Market Homes: First time buyers with a local connection to Swale borough can buy a home discounted by 30% against the market value